Analytics & Reporting Guide

 Bay Utilisation Table

-- Bay Name -- the name you have given the bay
+| Bay Name | The name you have given the bay |

-- Bay Type -- general, oil, tyre, brake, diagnostic, quick service, etc.
+| Bay Type | General, oil, tyre, brake, diagnostic, quick service, etc. |

-- Assignments -- how many jobs were assigned to this bay
+| Assignments | How many jobs were assigned to this bay |

-- Service Time -- total time vehicles spent in this bay
+| Service Time | Total time vehicles spent in this bay |

 You can sort the table by any column to find your busiest or quietest bays.
+Some charts require a minimum date range to display -- if the range is too short, a message explains the requirement.

 How to Use Operations Data